bsxfan/Keyboard/readme.md

 ```
     @keyboard
 ```
-But I can't manage to get the right syntax to call these macros from my keybaord macro.
+But I can't manage to get the right syntax to call these macros from my keyboard macro.
 If you know how to do this, please help ...